firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-36:12">There are the workers of iniquity fallen: they are cast down, and shall not be able to rise.</p>

-<p id="psa-37:1"><A Psalm of David.> Fret not thyself because of evildoers, neither be thou envious against the workers of iniquity.</p>
+<p id="psa-37:1">Fret not thyself because of evildoers, neither be thou envious against the workers of iniquity.</p>

 <p id="psa-37:2">For they shall soon be cut down like the grass, and wither as the green herb.</p>